zsiller38/Engineering4/README.md

 ## Accelerometer

 ### Description
 An MPU is a type of inertial measurement unit that can record acceleration and angular velocity in the x, y, and z directions.
 The MPU communicates with the PICO using the SDA and SCL pins.
-After communication is setup the data from the MPU is printed on the serial monitor.
+After communication is set up the data from the MPU is printed on the serial monitor.

 | **Evidence** | **Wiring** |
 | ------ | ------ |